Nervosys/Botnix/docs/languages-frameworks/perl.section.md

 ## Running Perl programs on the shell {#ssec-perl-running}

 When executing a Perl script, it is possible you get an error such as `./myscript.pl: bad interpreter: /usr/bin/perl: no such file or directory`.
-This happens when the script expects Perl to be installed at `/usr/bin/perl`, which is not the case when using Perl from nixpkgs.
+This happens when the script expects Perl to be installed at `/usr/bin/perl`, which is not the case when using Perl from botpkgs.
 You can fix the script by changing the first line to:

 ```perl
 #!/usr/bin/env perl